0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 The above diagram illustrates the following flow:

 1. A user initiates a **USDC** deposit from L1 to L2.
-2. Instead of being deposited directly to the uLxLy bridge, the **USDC** is deposited into the STB `L1Escrow` contract.
+2. Instead of being deposited directly to the unified bridge, the **USDC** is deposited into the STB `L1Escrow` contract.
-3. The STB `L1Escrow` locks the **USDC** and passes a message to the uLxLy Messenger containing the user’s address and amount of **USDC** being bridged.
+3. The STB `L1Escrow` locks the **USDC** and passes a message to the unified Messenger containing the user’s address and amount of **USDC** being bridged.
-4. The LxLy Messenger validates the message and then sends it to the STB `L2Escrow`.
+4. The Messenger contract validates the message and then sends it to the STB `L2Escrow`.
 5. The STB L2Escrow receives the message and mints **USDC.e** from the `L2Token` contract.
 6. The **USDC.e** is sent to the user's address on L2.